 I chose Hunger by Roxane Gay.

-Then I didn’t read her for years until this week when I picked up Hunger.
+Then this week I picked up Hunger.

-And it made me think about fat.
+It also made me think about fat.

 What is fat?

 Fat is stored food.
-Fat is survival.
+In days gone by, fat was survival.

 Is fat ugly?